flutter/website/src/release/breaking-changes/context-menus.md

 Now you can simply use `contextMenuBuilder` directly as a parameter to `TextField` (and others).
-The information provided in the parameters to `buildToolbar` can be obtained via the `EditableTextState` that is passed to `contextMenuBuilder`.
+The information provided in the parameters to `buildToolbar` can be obtained from the `EditableTextState` that is passed to `contextMenuBuilder`.

 The following example shows how to build a fully-custom toolbar from scratch